jsgomez94/HubEstimationCodeSubmission/figures_4/figure_1_2/README.md

 ## Instructions:

-1. To perform the simulations and create plots, run the following line:
+1. To perform the simulations and create plots, run the following command line:

     - <code>Rscript 005_figures_1n2.R</code>

+    Alternatively, open the file <code>005_figures_1n2.R</code> in RStudio with the working directory <code>./figures_4/figure_1_2/</code>, and run the entire script.